UU-Human-Evolution/1MB438/Lab_4.md

 **Exercise**
 1. Index the .fsa files for the virulence and resistance genes using `formatdb`.

+   **OBS: type formatdb --help to see how to run the command*

+3. Check the databases to see if they are aminoacid or nucleotide sequences.
-2. Blast your ORF nucleotide sequences against both files using the output format XML*, save the output to a new file.
+4. Blast your ORF nucleotide sequences against both files using the output format XML*, save the output to a new file.

-*Hint: If you run blastall without arguments you will see the different output formats under the –m parameter.
+   **OBS: you have already ran blast, type blastall --help to see how to run the command, which type of blast you need to run thinking on the type of sequences you have on both predicted ORF (the last file you generated) and the two databases*

 #### Inserting the results in a SQLite-database
 Now you will run Blast2SQLite.py which takes your blast results and puts it in a datbase table (run this for both contig blast files).
 The first argument should contain the contig blast xml-file and the second the blast table name for the config (which you can pick freely) like this: